Army Law

 Army Law Summer Internship Program

-Step into the role of an Army attorney and work on real cases at JAG Corps offices worldwide.
-The Summer Law Internship Program is a competitive 60-day internship open to qualified second-year law students.
+Step into the role of an Army attorney and work on real cases at JAG Corps offices worldwide through the Summer Law Internship Program, a competitive 60-day internship open to qualified first- and second-year law students.

 Dive into military law.